SachinThenua/SachinThenua/README.md

 - 👋 Hi, I’m @SachinThenua
-- 👀 I’m interested in learning something new every day
+- 👀 I’m interested in learning something new every day.
-- 🌱 I’m currently learning Andriod Development
+- 🌱 I’m currently learning Andriod Development.
-- 💞️ I’m looking to collaborate on Open source projects
+- 💞️ I’m looking to collaborate on Open source projects .
-- 📫 you can reach  me on Tweeter id- @SachinThenua13
+- 📫 you can reach  me on Tweeter id- @SachinThenua13.

 <!---